Circuitscape/Omniscape.jl/docs/src/examples.md

 ]
 ```

 Next, we define the configuration options for this model run.
-See the [Arguments](@ref) section in the [User Guide](@ref) for more information about each of the configuration options.
+See the [Settings and Options](@ref) section in the [User Guide](@ref) for more information about each of the configuration options.

 ```@example mdforest
 # Specify the configuration options